Prostate enlargement

 Reviewed by: Specialist doctors from the Elfcare quality team

-Do you wake up often at night to urinate, feel a slow or weak urine stream, or experience a lingering urge even after finishing?
-These could be early signs of prostate enlargement, a very common condition in men over 40.
+Do you wake up often at night to urinate, feel a weak stream, or experience a lingering urge after finishing?
+While easily dismissed, these are often early signs of Benign Prostatic Hyperplasia (BPH), a non-cancerous enlargement of the prostate common in men over 40.

-Elfcare’s preventive approach focuses on awareness, thereby helping you understand how your prostate changes with age and how simple testing can keep you comfortable and confident.
+Elfcare’s preventive approach focuses on proactive awareness.
+By helping you understand how your prostate changes with age and utilizing simple, regular testing, we ensure you stay comfortable, confident, and in control of your long-term health.

 Book a consultation to test your health